sematext/docs/docs/logagent/installation-docker.md

-title: Install Logagent
+title: Installing Logagent on Docker
 description: Logagent, Sematext log shipper and Logstash alternative, is available as Docker image.
 It has automatic Docker installation and seamless logging system service integration with our log management and analysis platform

 ## Certified Logagent Images

 Please note the following instructions use the latest Logagent image from Docker Hub.
 If you want to use certified images please pull the image from Red Hat and Docker registries.

 - Red Hat Certified Image: `docker pull registry.connect.redhat.com/sematext/logagent`
 - Docker Certified Image: `docker pull store/sematext/logagent`